graphieros/vue-data-ui-doc/README.md

 Contributions are welcome:)

-The documentation website was built in a hurry, so it might appear messy.
-We are gradually refactoring it so it becomes more pleasing to maintain.

 ### Translations

 Translations are setup on a Pinia store (useMainStore), and serve translations for the following languages: